 When not exploring new ideas for teaching and learning, Molly loves creating things from paper—letterpress, bookmaking, origami, cards, etc. She loves all things art and design related.
 She also loves to hike/walk, especially around westside Petaluma neighborhoods.
 She enjoys trying new recipes, spending time with friends, family (especially her twin nieces), and her partner Tom.
 She loves reading, writing, and seeing live music, and is also a huge fan of New York City.

-Jen brings to Spring Hill her passion and over 20 years of middle school teaching, leadership, and advisory experience, including 5 years of teaching in Pleasant Hill and San Francisco, 4 at the International School of Geneva, Switzerland, and 11 years at Marin Primary and Middle School in Larkspur.
-She holds an MA in educational administration and curriculum development, a BA in liberal studies, a California K-12 Multiple Subject Clear Teaching Credential, and a Giftedness: Realizing the Potential credential.
-Her wealth of training and certificates also includes a Clear, Cross-cultural Language and Academic Development Certificate (CLAD), and she has focused her professional development on learning and the brain, global citizenship and humanities curriculum development, project-based learning, student leadership, and mindfulness.
-After moving to Petaluma six years ago, Jen is very excited to be working close to home so she can spend more time with her husband, Kevin; their always entertaining sons, Finn and Kai; and their adorable Cocker Spaniel, Zoe.
-She enjoys yoga, cooking, gardening, crafting, reading, and most of all, exploring the world with her curious boys.
+Jen brings to Spring Hill her passion for progressive education and 25+ years of middle school teaching, leadership, and advisory experience, including six years of teaching in MDUSD and SFUSD, four years at the International School of Geneva, Switzerland, and eleven years at Marin Primary and Middle School in Larkspur.
+She holds a BA in Liberal Studies, an MA in Educational Administration and Curriculum Development, a credential in Administrative Service, a California K-12 Multiple Subject Clear Teaching Credential, a Giftedness: Realizing the Potential certification, and a Clear, Cross-cultural Language and Academic Development Certificate (CLAD).
+Over her career, she has focused her love of learning on positive youth development, the science of learning and the brain, inspiring students to be citizens of the world, project and inquiry-based learning, student leadership, and social and emotional learning (SEL).
+Jen wholeheartedly believes that students are driven to do their best when engaged, focused on their unique interests, and driven by curiosity.

 Ed Longnecker joined Spring Hill in 2020.
 He holds a BA in Communications from Sonoma State University and has also earned a California K-12 Multiple Subject Clear Teaching Credential, a Cross-cultural Language and Academic Development Certificate (CLAD), and an Administrative Service Credential from Sonoma State as well.
 Ed brings a lot of enthusiasm and experience to Spring Hill.
 He has been working with middle schools in Sonoma and Napa Counties for the last 17 years.
 During that time he has worked as both an assistant principal and a teacher.
 Ed comes to us from the Napa Unified School District where he has recently had three teacher of the year nominations, as well as nominations for the Presidential Award for Excellence in Teaching Mathematics, and won runner up as Napa Valley’s Male Role Model of the Year in 2019.